Thailand Culture

 What is Thailand best known for?

-A trip to Thailand can be many things, including an historic journey, an unforgettable foodie adventure, a shopping spree, a wildlife safari, and a beach getaway.
+A trip to Thailand can be many things, including a historic journey, an unforgettable foodie adventure, a shopping spree, a wildlife safari, and a beach getaway.
 That’s all possible in one trip!
-Thailand is perhaps most famous for its majestic temples, its deep reverence and love for both its monarchy and spirituality, its spectacular white sand beaches, and most importantly for some, its mouth-watering food.
-Thailand was also historic heart of the Ayutthaya and Sukhothai kingdoms, and the western arm of the powerful Khmer empire.
+Thailand is perhaps most famous for its majestic temples, its deep reverence and love for both its monarchy and spirituality, its spectacular white sand beaches, and most importantly for some, its mouthwatering food.
+Thailand was also the historic heart of the Ayutthaya and Sukhothai kingdoms, and the western arm of the powerful Khmer empire.
 Remnants of these civilizations dot the country, luring history buffs from around the world.

 What are some Thai traditions?